 At the inevitable amusement park (the only thing besides snacks that wasn’t free), Tiny Traveler chose an old-fashioned bicycle-chariot ride.
 I’d never seen anything like it but all the kids clamored to do it.

 The park sits at the far end of a canal where they build a Paris Plage (beach) in the warm months.
 It’s fun to walk along to see all the people and assorted activities.
 Plus, we found the only free carousel in all of Paris (score!),

-We can’t say it was totally worth it.
 It’s €3 per person to get in.
-Admission includes two pretty good playgrounds (head for the much bigger one at the back of the park, which has more to do and good water features).
-It also includes a quite good Guignol puppet show and a very, very small zoo.
+Admission includes two pretty good playgrounds.
+Head for the much bigger one at the back of the park, which has more to do and good water features.